MedantSharan/swami_vivekananda_corpus/README.md

 - **PCA & UMAP** - Dimensionality reduction and visualization
 - **Network Analysis** - Co-mention patterns and correspondence networks
 - **Semantic Embeddings** - Embeddings-based similarity analysis
 - **Syntactic Complexity Metrics** - Sentence structure and elaboration patterns
-- **Outlier Detection** - Statistical identification of unusual documents
+- **Outlier Detection** - Isolation forests, centroid distance etc. for statistical identification of outliers

 All methods are detailed with code in the notebooks and explained in the research document.